Optimality and Noise-Resilience of Critical Quantum Sensing

 Quantum advantage in sensing is defined in terms of the scaling of the achievable precision with respect to fundamental resources, such as system size and protocol duration time.
-Despite the critical slowing down, it has been shown~\cite{Rams2018} that CQS protocols implemented on many-body spin systems can achieve Heisenberg scaling in both time and system size.
-This result has been extended~\cite{Garbe2020} to finite-component PTs, which take place in quantum resonators with atomic~\cite{Ashhab2013, hwang_quantum_2015,Puebla2017,Peng2019,Zhu2020} or Kerr~\cite{Bartolo2016,Felicetti2020,Minganti2023a,Minganti2023b} nonlinearities, where the thermodynamic limit is replaced with a rescaling of the system parameters.
-On the one hand, finite-component PTs make it possible to implement CQS protocols with small-scale devices, such as parametric resonators~\cite{heugel2020_quantum,DiCandia2023,Rinaldi2021,petrovnin2023}, single trapped-ions~\cite{Ilias2023}, optomechanical~\cite{Bin2019,Tang2023} or magnomechanical~\cite{Wan2023} devices and Rabi-like systems~\cite{Ying2022,Xie2022,Lu2022}.
-On the other hand, finite-component PTs provide a compelling theoretical framework to analyze CQS protocols with analytical or semi-analytical methods~\cite{Garbe2020,Salado2021,Chu2021,Garbe2022,Gietka2022,Gietka2022a,Garbe2022a,DiCandia2023,hotter2023}.
+Despite the critical slowing down, it has been shown~\cite{Rams2018} that CQS protocols implemented on many-body spin systems can achieve Heisenberg scaling~\cite{giovannetti2011advances} in both time and system size.
+This result has been recently extended~\cite{Garbe2020} to the class of finite-component PTs, which can take place in quantum resonators with atomic~\cite{Ashhab2013, hwang_quantum_2015,Puebla2017,Peng2019,Zhu2020} or Kerr~\cite{Bartolo2016,Felicetti2020,Minganti2023a,Minganti2023b} nonlinearities.
+In contrast to many-body spin systems, where criticality emerges in the limit of an infinite number of atoms, in finite-component models this thermodynamic limit is replaced with a rescaling of the physical parameters.
+While many-body spin systems become critical in the thermodynamic limit (infinite number of atoms), finite-component PTs are formally defined by a parameter-rescaling limit~\cite{hwang_quantum_2015,Felicetti2020} applied to a nonlinear bosonic system (infinite number of photons).